rapid7/icon-integrations-validators/README.md

 ## Changelog

-* 2.0.0 - Update Help Validator to use new help format, RequiredKeys Validator update for new spec fields,
+* 2.0.0 - Update Help Validator to use new help format |
+Update RequiredKeys Validator for new spec fields |
 Add validator rule: use case validation
 * 1.3.0 - Add --all flag to run entire set of validators, add Confidential Validator, Regeneration Validator clean up